Could Menopause Change Your Taste and Smell?

 When it comes to the menopause, we are advocating for opening up conversations around this topic to normalise discussing a stage of life that affects so many of us.
 So, what’s the link between menopause and Pink Lady® apples?

-We wanted to discover more about the connection between our senses and the menopause, exploring how our senses of smell and taste can shift and develop during this stage of life.
-Here at Pink Lady®, we believe in celebrating small moments of joy and our enjoyment of food is central to this.
+We set out to discover more about the connection between our senses and the menopause, exploring how our senses of taste and smell can shift during this life stage, and what this means for our diets.

-We’ve teamed up with nutritionist and women’s health expert Emma Bardwell to discover more about changing senses in menopause.
-We surveyed more than 2,000 women who had experienced perimenopause or menopause to find out exactly how these sensory changes affect different people.
+Teaming up with nutritionist and women’s health expert Emma Bardwell, we surveyed more than 2,000 women who had experienced perimenopause or menopause to explore the impact sensory changes in menopause can have on what we eat.

-Sweet (54 percent), refreshing (40 percent) and juicy (33 percent) were amongst the top tastes and sensations when it came to choosing a snack.
+Our research suggests that the sensory changes experienced during the menopause transition could have an impact on the foods we crave.
+With many women experiencing the sensation of “dry mouth”, one of the lesser-known menopause symptoms*, sweet (54 percent), refreshing (40 percent) and juicy (33 percent) were amongst the top tastes and sensations those surveyed looked for when it came to choosing a snack.

 Find out some tips from Emma that can help you to taste better